thierry-sinassamy/dataobjectexception.powershell.oop/README.md

 2- In Visual Studio Code IDE, install the PowerShell extension </br>
 3- In Visual Studio Code IDE, install the Visual Studio IntelliCode (nice to have !) </br>
 4- Exexute the Module PMS1 - ControlJobs.psm1 and pass the mandatory parameters </br>

+# LIMITS (INCONVENIENTS)
+1- Instanciation of all the rules while all the rules are not used during the execution.